kyegomez/EXA-1/README.md

 [KOSMOS-1 PAPER](https://paperswithcode.com/paper/language-is-not-all-you-need-aligning)

+We are looking for highly motivated students to join us as interns to create more superintelligent AIs together.
+Please contact kye@apac.ai

 # For Humanity
 I stand before you today to herald a new era in the grim darkness of the far future.